Covered wagon travels the Oregon-California-Pony Express Historic Trail, Wyoming, photo by Bob Wick, BLM

 History of the BLM

-Our Heritage, Our Future.
+Our Heritage, Our Future

 Cadastral Survey in Colorado, 1960, Photo courtesy BLM Colorado

-To better understand the history, culture, and impact of the BLM, BLM’s recently established History Initiative.
-The Initiatives’ goal is to build a program that enlightens the public and our employees to the special place in history that the Bureau of Land Management has played in managing our public lands.
+To better understand the history, culture, and impact of the BLM, we recently established the History Initiative.
+The Initiative's goal is to build a program that enlightens the public and our employees to the special place in history that the agency has played in managing our public lands.
 The initiative intends to achieve this goal by

-Discover the national history of BLM lands and resources.
+Discover the national history of BLM lands and resources

-Read about the BLM regional history.
+Read about the BLM regional history

 Experience History